From £133,1207

 The long clamshell bonnet is partly there for visual effect, certainly.
 Its enormous three-metre-squared surface area sees to that, and Maserati has even given it a name: Cofango, a portmanteau of cofano (bonnet) and parafango (wing).

-It's also a result of the car’s mechanical layout.
-Maserati claims the Granturismo (and the soft-top Grancabrio) uses an entirely new platform that isn't related to either the old one or that of the Grecale SUV, which is loosely based on the Alfa Romeo Stelvio.
+It's also a result of the car's mechanical layout.
+Maserati claims the GranTurismo uses an entirely new platform that isn't related to either the old one or that of the Grecale SUV (which is loosely based on the Alfa Romeo Stelvio).
 Work on it started in 2017, with the aim of making it suitable for both petrol and electric drivetrains.

 To maintain the classic design, as well as a similar driving feel in the electric version, this places the battery and three motors (one front, two rear) in the same space otherwise taken up by the ICE powertrain.

-The way it doesn’t use a skateboard platform is, in a way, similar to the set-up of the original Mini Electric, even if the battery is rather bigger: 83kWh of usable capacity.
-Then again, in this big, heavy car, that’s only enough for 260-278 miles on the WLTP test cycle, which looks a bit last-generation when there’s no shortage of 300-mile EVs.
+The way it eschews a 'skateboard-style' electric car platform is, in a way, similar to the original Mini Electric, even if the battery is rather bigger: 83kWh of usable capacity.
+Then again, in this big, heavy car, that's only enough for 260-278 miles on the WLTP test cycle, which looks a bit last-generation when there's no shortage of 300-mile EVs for the same money.
 Maybe the Folgore shares more with that old Mini than its battery layout.

-All versions of the Granturismo feature a structure that’s about 65% aluminium, but the petrol models feature different sills that reinstate some of the stiffness lost to the EV, which uses its centrally mounted battery as a stressed chassis component.
+All versions of the GranTurismo feature a structure that's about 65% aluminium, but the petrol models have different sills that reinstate some of the stiffness lost to the EV, which uses its centrally mounted battery as a stressed chassis component.

-From this architecture hangs double-wishbone suspension at the front, a five-link axle at the rear and height-adjustable air springs.
-Those prove a useful addition when it comes to calibrating a set-up that’s required to cope with a chunky 465kg spread in kerb weight between EV and petrol.
-It’s a hefty 2260kg for the hard-top Folgore compared with 1795kg for the Trofeo.
-The Grancabrio Folgore and Trofeo add 80kg and 100kg, respectively.
+From this architecture hangs double-wishbone suspension at the front, a five-link axle at the rear, and height-adjustable air springs.
+Those prove a useful addition when it comes to calibrating a set-up that's required to cope with a chunky 465kg spread in kerb weight between EV and petrol.
+It's a hefty 2260kg for the hard-top Folgore compared with 1795kg for the Trofeo.

 Under the long bonnet of the Trofeo is the V6 from the Maserati MC20 supercar, complete with Formula 1-inspired combustion-chamber technology and fuel-saving cylinder deactivation.
 In addition to its 542bhp, in the Trofeo it produces a deep-chested 479lb ft of torque at a usefully low 3000rpm.